NVIDIA/nvbmc-docs/designs/oem/Nvidia/nsmd.md

 3. Create sensor according to Configuration PDI fetched from EM or GpuMgr
    1. Numeric Sensor:

       a.
 Expose xyz.openbmc_project.Sensor.Value PDI at the path defined at [table 2](#table-2) according to the "command" property of NSM_Sensor PDI got in step2.
 The [example 5](#example-5) shows the busctl introspect result.

       b.
 Expose xyz.openbmc_project.Association.Definitions PDI and set the endpoint property to {"chassis", "all_sensors", "{PARENT_CHASSIS}"}.
          The value PARENT_CHASSIS is from "Association" property of NSM_SENSOR configuration PDI.

       c.
 Look up the EID by the UUID property of configuration PDI and keep it in sensor class member variable for sending NSM command to device when updating sensor reading.

+      d.
+If value of Configuration property 'Aggregator' is True, iterate over all Aggregators Class Objects of that EID, and if Aggregator Class Object for the NSM Command is not found, create an Aggregator Class Object.
+Put Aggregate Class object in priority sensor queue if Priority property is True, otherwise put it in round-robin sensor queue.
+If an existing Aggregate Class is found, put it in the correct sensor queue as per Priority property.
+Then, add the Numeric Sensor to the Aggregator Class Object.

 #### Table 2
 Configuration PDI/sensor path mapping